stephencdevaney/TTU_CS1411_Programming_Principals_1/Lab_00/README.md

-# Lab 0: getting started with Python
+# LAB 0: getting started with Python
 What’s this lab about?

 ## In Lab 0, our goal is to introduce you to a few things: